cbmr-data/cbmr-data.github.io/esrum/source/tips/robust_scripts.rst

    }

-Note however that is not guaranteed to catch all errors (see the `bash pitfalls`_ page for more information) and it is therefore recommended to use a more robust programming language or proper pipeline for more complicated tasks.
+Note however that is not guaranteed to catch all errors (see the `bash pitfalls`_ page for more information).
+Using a more robust programming language, or proper a pipeline, is therefore recommended for more complicated tasks.

 *******************************************